jordles/notes/Data_Structures_and_Algorithms/Insertion Sort.md

 # Insertion Sort

-`(iterate over the elements - 1 and insert them into their correct position)`
+`(iterate over the elements - 1 and insert them into their correct position by shifting elements to the right)`

 a sorting algorithm that sorts an array by repeatedly inserting elements into their correct position.
 The running time is quadratic.